 To me, music is a matter of empathy and compassion.
 It’s an invisible web of energy that links us all.
 We can feel each other through music.
 We relate, as humans, to someone else’s experience, painful, joyful or ecstatic.
 Music has the power to make you jump into someone else’s skin for a couple of minutes.
 It has the power to wake up your own memories.

-Have you ever hear about Japanese scientist Masaru Emoto and the water experiment ?
+Have you ever heard about Japanese scientist Masaru Emoto and the water experiment ?
 He exposed glasses of water to different sounds, words and music and then analysed their frozen form proving that its constitution had been drastically modified.
 Music is a powerful force.
 We should be careful what we expose ourselves to.

 From the point of view of the artist, I think it requires radical honesty and the strength to share a sincere experience, radical feelings and bare soul.
 It requires a work of self enquiry.
 It is getting naked emotionally and intellectually.
 Several times.
 In front of yourself first, people you work with and the audience.
 Repeatedly.
-That’s where lies the difficulty, it’s a difficult challenge.
+That’s where the difficulty lies, it’s a difficult challenge.
 It is excruciating, but it’s also the only way.
 I don’t think everyone is capable of this.

 How would you describe your development as an artist in terms of interests and challenges, searching for a personal voice, as well as breakthroughs?